iwei20/cybersec-ghidra-presentation/README.md

 - 12/21/2021
     - Ivan Wei: Finish live demo slides
     - Alvin Li: Test loading binary; help with latex for live demo slides
+- 12/22/2021
+    - Ivan Wei: Fix patching slide, suggested separation of demo.c and pdemo.c.
+Fleshed out that demo.c will be used for both teaching C and initial decompilation demo, while pdemo.c will be used for patching, in the context of original.
+Thought up epic prank with showing the string in the binary for the demo code, but it being hidden for the other binaries.
+    - Alvin Li: Added C style constant size string demonstration to demo.c, coded the pdemo.c.
+Continued to test loading binary.